Mindfulness Games for Kids: Enticing Partner Games that Teach Mindfulness

 Back Breathing

 This is a great “calm down” mindfulness game.
 Students sit back to back with a partner and try to match each other’s breathing.
+Matching breathing with a partner is a successful practice for building mindfulness and calm.
 No voices or communication needed, just notice each other’s breath.

 Tell one partner to breathe normally and the other should listen and try to match.
 They should put their thumbs up on their knees when they think they have matched each other.
 Then make sure you come over to confirm!